nisevi/vaskohandmade/README.md

      * b.
 If the request is for the www subdomain, the CNAME for the externally hosted CDN is served.
 4. CloudFront forwards the request to Amazon S3.
 5. S3 performs a secure redirect from www.vaskohandmade.com to vaskohandmade.com.
+6. Amazon S3 objects are versioned and the lifecycle of previous versions is handled with a transition to Amazon Glacier 30 days after the object creation and finally removed after 60 days from becoming a previous version.